SAP-archive/cloud-mta-ariba-approval-documents/resources/documentation/Setup-Guide.md

 ## Step 1 - API Configuration in SAP API Business Hub
-By following these steps, you will generate an authorization token that is required for the communication between the SAP Cloud Platform application and the SAP Ariba procurement sandbox system.
+By following these steps, you will generate an authorization token that is required for the communication between the SAP Cloud Platform application and the SAP Ariba procurement system.

 ### Procedure
 1. Log on to the [SAP API Business Hub](https://api.sap.com/)